-Disadvantaged pupil's attendance sits at 89.8% and as this is smaller group of pupils is affected much more by individual pupils.
+Disadvantaged pupil's attendance sits at 90.49% and as this is smaller group of pupils it is affected much more by individual pupils.
 Within this group, there are several individuals with very low attendance for reasons such as medical needs.
 This group is more likely to take term time holidays, and this was a major factor at the start of the year in pushing a significant group of pupils into the 'persistent absence' category.
 Pupil premium attendance continues to be monitored very closely and we continue to work with outside agencies to support this

 A focus on teaching assistant and teacher CPD enabled high quality support for targeted interventions such as Word Blaze and RWI phonics.
 Maths mastery maths Hub training delivered by specialist teacher on variation and representations this will be continued and developed this year.
-We are now on the second phase of Embedding Mastery program and this will be supported by the introduction of Power Maths scheme.
+We have also undertaken training for Precision Teaching to ensure that children continue to make progress with phonics .We are continuing with the Embedding Mastery program and this continues to be supported by the Power Maths scheme.